CDPs gives visibility into your customer journey

 Analytics in general has vital importance in reviewing the vast amounts of data created in the digital world.
 Customer journey analytics can provide a quantitative link between customer experience and hard metrics like revenue growth by channel or profitability by offering.
 The challenge in getting there is due to the amount of disparate digital data sources, an inherent requirement is that the data be cleaned and processed before being loaded into “self-service” analytical tools like Tableau or PowerBI.
 In fact, according to Gartner’s 2019 Multichannel Marketing Survey, 58% of marketers said leveraging integrated customer data was a significant or moderate challenge.
 This is where a CDP fills in the gap to get the data ready for insights and customer journey analytics.

 Inherently, CDPs readily connect to data sources like CRMs, POSs, email automation, and programmatic advertising.
-Further, marketers need everything in the context of time and seasons across all the channels where customers engage.
-But CDPs are up to the task by being able to handle identity management rules, organize and prioritize the different keys and identifiers as well as keep track of individual journeys over time.
+Further, marketers need everything in time and seasons across all the channels where customers engage.
+But CDPs are up to the task by handling identity management rules, organizing and prioritizing the different keys and identifiers, and track of individual journeys over time.

 What do you want to know?

 Once you are set up, the excitement begins.
 This is where personalization becomes unlocked by the visibility you have from actual customer journeys.
-With the data in the customer profiles, you have a modular solution to slice and dice for insights.
+With the customer profile data, you have a modular solution to slice and dice for insights.
 Cutting the jargon out, marketers get answer key questions like:

 What is really happening versus what I laid out to happen in my customer journey?